Skip to main content

 cmd: cat {{.ITEM}}

-If you need to split on a different character, you can do this by specifying the split property:
+If you need to split a string on a different character, you can do this by specifying the split property:

 version: '3'